godotengine/godot-docs/tutorials/scripting/change_scenes_manually.rst

         - Pro: There's no need to move any more nodes around to save data.

-        - Con: More data is being kept in memory, which will be become a problem on memory-sensitive platforms like web or mobile.
+        - Con: More data is being kept in memory, which will become a problem on memory-sensitive platforms like web or mobile.

     - Processing continues.